nazaninsbr/100-Days-of-Code/README.md

 # 100-Days-of-Code
-my #100DaysofCode journey documented on a daily basis
+my 100 Days of Code journey documented on a daily basis

 ### Day 1 (Aug 23, 2018)
 <ol>